 To claim interest on a late payment, you will need to submit an on-time payment claim form.

-Interest is applicable after 30 days up until payment is made.
-For example, if payment is made 35 days after the tax invoice date, interest is owed for the 5 days that the payment was late.
+Interest is applicable after 20 calendar days up until payment is made.
+For example, if payment is made 25 calendar days after the invoice date, interest is owed for the 5 calendar days that the payment was late.